-This employment contract is governed by the 2014-2016 Collective Agreement for universities of applied sciences and its legal successors, including the additions to and the amendments of this Collective Agreement.
+This employment contract is governed by the 2018-2020 Collective Agreement for universities of applied sciences and its legally valid collective agreement that succeed the present Collective Agreement, including the additions to and the amendments of this Collective Agreement.
 This contract is also governed by the BWRHBO, the Netherlands Universities of Applies Sciences Enhanced Unemployment Scheme (Bovenwettelijke werkloosheidsregeling hbo (BWRHBO)) and the ZAHBO, the Illness and Invalidity Benefit Scheme for employees in the Higher Professional Education sector (Ziekte en arbeidsongeschiktheidsregeling Hoger Beroepsonderwijs).
 This contract replaces all previous contracts that were entered into between the Employer and the Employee.

-The Employer will be held to actively inform the Employee on his options in the event the Employee leaves employment due to illness.
-When the Employee leaves employment, he will undertake:
+The Employer will be obliged to actively inform the Employee on his options in the event the Employee leaves employment due to illness.